 You’ve got to be kidding.
 Why?

 The Coast Guard, to put it simply, doesn’t want to maintain the buildings any more.
 Most of the Georgian Bay lights are wooden structures, in remote hard-to-get-to locations.
 They would much rather erect simple steel towers that require minimal maintenance than be in the business of, shall we say, property management.
-The HLPA was supposed to protect these historical structures, but instead could see the majority of them destroyed.
+The HLPA was supposed to protect these historical structures, but instead could see many of them destroyed.

 Above: the light at Pointe au Baril begins to glow as night settles over the Bay.